Dorson/CSS-Dark-Mode-and-color-switch/README.md

    <!--
      This will switch ON, OFF one color.
 OFF means default color.
-     Culd be an issue if the default browser color is similar to our color.
+     Can be a logic paradox, if the default browser color is very similar.
    -->

    < button